jaschwanda/variable-solutions/README.md

 ## Installation ##
 The Variable-Solutions plugin follows the standard WordPress <a href="https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation">manual plugin installation</a> procedure:
-1. Download the Variable-Solutions archive to your computer.
+1. Clone or Download the Variable-Solutions archive to your computer.
+1.1 If you clone it, make sure you pull the ` usi-settings ` submodule.
+1.1 If you download it, also download the ` usi-settings ` submodule and install the submodule source files in the ` usi-settings ` folder.
 1. Extract the archive contents to your local file system.
 1. Rename the extracted folder to ` usi-variable-solutions ` if not already done so during the extraction.
-1. Upload the ` usi-variable-solutions ` folder to the ` wp-content/plugins ` folder in your target WordPress installation.
+1. Upload the ` .php ` files from your ` usi-variable-solutions ` folder to the ` wp-content/plugins ` folder in your target WordPress installation.
 1. Activate the plugin via the WordPress *Plugins* menu located on the left side bar.

 ## Implementation ##